MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

 ---
 title: Show or hide layers in a 3D model in Dynamics 365 Product Visualize.
-description: Learn how to show or hide layers in a 3D model in Dynamics 365 Product Visualize.
+description: Learn how to show, hide, and select layers in a 3D model in Dynamics 365 Product Visualize.
 author: sbmjais
 ms.author: shjais
 manager: shujoshi